-Part 1 Choosing your subjects How to choose your programme of subjects for the IB Diploma.
-Use this in conjunction with Part 2.
-Page 3 2 Subjects Information about the subjects we teach.
-4 3 Core elements of the IB Programme Creativity, Action and Service; Theory of Knowledge; Extended Essay; Personal Social & Health Education.
-9 4 Grading The grading system used by the IBO and St. Clare's.
-10 5 Results The pattern of recent IB results at St. Clare's.
-12 6 Final Destinations The universities to which our students go.
-15 7 Financial Assistance Scholarships and Bursaries for the IB Course.
-17
+Part 1 Results The pattern of recent IB results at St. Clare's.
+Page 4 2 Final Destinations The universities to which our students go.
+6 3 Grading The grading system used by the IBO and St. Clare's.
+8 4 Choosing your subjects How to choose your programme of subjects for the IB Diploma.
+Use this in conjunction with Part 5.
+10 5 Subjects Information about the subjects we teach.
+11 6 Core elements of the IB Programme Creativity, Action and Service; Theory of Knowledge; Extended Essay; Personal Social & Health Education.
+17 7 Financial Assistance Scholarships and Bursaries for the IB Course.
+18